QN65Q7F & QN657C 120Hz Smart LED TVs

 Black screen uniformity performance was great on these TVs.
 I was not able to detect any light bleed coming from the corners or edges of the screens.
 Additionally, while viewing real content, I did not see any blooming around highlighted objects in dark scenes.

 I was a bit surprised that the curved screen of the Q7C did not show any screen uniformity issues (light bleed, clouding) or any image distortion, which can be a more common issue with curved screens.

 Motion handling was executed very well on both TVs, the motion was very fluid during action scenes.
 However, if you do experience any motion judder while watching movies, set Auto Motion Plus to “Custom” and adjust sliders as necessary to eliminate or reduce judder.
 Otherwise, leave this feature off.

 Side angle viewing wasn’t all that bad on these displays, yet still suffered from colors appearing a bit washed out and images appearing dimmer when viewed from wide angles, which is typical for most LED TVs.

 Samsungs Q7F and Q7C 4K HDR Ultra HD TVs deliver impressive image quality.
-The wide color gamut allows from excellent color reproduction with 4K HDR sources.
+The wide color gamut allows for excellent color reproduction with 4K HDR sources.
 Furthermore, color rendering is also very good with non-HDR sources as well.

 The strong contrast ratio produces very good peak white and black level performance for a very realistic and dynamic picture image on these displays.